Mural in Cologne Ehrenfeld by www.goodlack-art.com photo by howlzap Cologne

 Staring.

 My bladder full of chemo and my heart longing for tea.
 I favour early chemo appointments so recovery can start earlier and it’s less agonizing waiting for the first cup of green tea of the day.
 An 8.30 appointment means getting up at 7.00 and first tea at 10.15.
 Meditation before the appointment and yoga after the appointment – as I’ve read that changing position while the chemo is in the bladder is beneficial.
-The tea picture feels apt for many reasons; the longing for warmth and liquids, the need to be cosy and warm and protected, the urge to spend hours bathing in hot bubbles, being kind to myself with nurturing meditations and gentle yoga flows and the need for peace and quiet and gentle distractions.
+The tea picture feels apt for many reasons; the longing for warmth and liquids,the need to be cosy and warm and protected, the urge to spend hours bathing in hot bubbles, the desire to be kind to myself with nurturing meditations and gentle yoga flows and the need for peace and quiet and gentle distractions.

 When I look at the picture it feels like me bathing in tea and letting go of everyday stress to heal my bladder and nurture my spirit.